osteth/project-firewatch/README.rst

 - [x] Figure out how to get MODIS data and.
 - [x] Pull in MODIS data from flat file.
 - [x] Allow the user to dump all MODIS data at request.
-- [ ] collaborate with datasource provider to better offer data to the community.
+- [ ] collaborate with data source provider to better offer data to the community.
 - [ ] Write Unit Tests
 - [ ] Switch over to DB from the flat file.
 - [ ] Create a specification for MODIS data queries.